konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ tar xfz muscle3.8.31_i86linux64.tar.gz

-As we might need this tool more often (this is purely hypothetical as ) we generate a folder `bin` in our home directory.
-This is per convention a place were those programs are stored.
+As we might need this tool more often (this is purely hypothetical as once you shutdown the live system any data will be gone) we generate a folder `bin` in our home directory.
+This is by convention a place were those programs are stored.

     $ mkdir bin

-Then we move the tool into the folder:
+Then we move the tool into the folder and rename it:

     $ mv muscle3.8.31_i86linux64 bin/muscle